Digital services – dealing with your tax and tax credits online

 A Government Gateway account is created when you enrol (or sign up) for a government online service for the first time.
 If you have accessed government online services in the past, you may therefore already have a Government Gateway account – if not, then please read on.

-Below is a step by step guide for signing up for one of HMRC’s most popular digital services, the Self Assessment online service:
+Below is a step by step guide for signing up for one of HMRC’s most popular online services, the Self Assessment online service:

-- Go to GOV.UK and click on the ‘Don’t have a Government Gateway account’ link.
+- Go to GOV.UK and click on the ‘Create sign in details’ link.
 You will need some basic information to hand to enable you to register including your name and an email address.

 - You need to choose the type of account you want to create.
 This can be an Individual, Organisation, Agent or Pensions account, depending on what you intend to use HMRC online services for.
 Register as an 'Individual' if you want to use the online service for your personal affairs, for example, to fill in a tax return if you are self-employed.
 You will need to register as an 'Organisation' if you represent a business or are an employer.
 If you register as an organisation, your registration only enables you to make transactions on behalf of that organisation.

 - Once you have completed 2-Step Verification, you will have to answer some security questions based on information HMRC know about you – you are usually offered a choice between answering questions about your passport or information from your payslips or a recent P60.
-If you are unable to do this, you may be asked questions based on information provided by a credit reference agency.
-Please note that the information requested will differ depending on the specific service you are enrolling for, so for example if you are enrolling for Driver Licensing Online, you might expect questions about your driver licence number etc.
+If you are unable to do this, you may be asked questions based on information provided by a credit reference agency – e.g. about your mortgages, loans, bank accounts, phone contracts, known addresses, etc. If you are not able to answer the questions, or HMRC does not hold enough information to be able to identify you, you need to discuss next steps with HMRC.
+For help with problems signing in, you could try HMRC online services on 0300 200 3600 or to discuss how you should submit your tax return outside their online system, you should call the Self Assessment helpline on 0300 200 3310.

 - Even when you have created your Government Gateway account and signed up for the online service(s) you want to use, this may not necessarily be the end of the process as many services, including HMRC’s Self Assessment online service, have another level of security.
 This requires you to ‘activate’ the service before you can use it.
 An on screen prompt will tell you if this is the case and an activation code will be sent to you by post.